cap-js/docs/java/plugin_concept.md

 </dependencies>
 ```

-Inside your reuse module you can define a custom event handler and a registration hook as plain Java code.
+Inside your plugin module you can define a custom event handler and a registration hook as plain Java code.
 Once this module deployed to a Maven repository it can be added to any CAP Java application as a dependency.
 The contained event handler code will be active automatically once your CAP Java application is started along with the new reuse module.

-The heart of the reuse module, the event handler basically looks like any other CAP Java event handler.
+The heart of the plugin module, the event handler, basically looks like any other CAP Java event handler.
 Take this one as an example:

 ```java
 @ServiceName(value = "*", type = ApplicationService.class)